 Nightshade family (Solanaceae)

 Faunal Associations: Bumblebees collect pollen from the flowers (Robertson, 1929).
 Nectar is unavailable as a floral reward.
 Several species of insects feed destructively on Black Nightshade, especially the larvae and adults of leaf beetles (Chrysomelidae).
 This includes such species as Acallepitrix nitens (a leaf beetle), Epitrix cucumeris (American Potato Flea Beetle), Epitrix fuscula (Eggplant Flea Beetle), Epitrix hirtipennis (Tobacco Flea Beetle), Lema daturaphila (Three-lined Potato Beetle), Lema trivittata (Three-lined Lema Beetle), Leptinotarsa decemlineata (Colorado Potato Beetle), Plagiometriona clavata (Clavate Tortoise Beetle), Psylliodes affinis (European Potato Flea Beetle), larvae of the moths Heliothis subflexus (Subflexus Straw) and Manduca sexta (Tobacco Hornworm), and maggots of Liriomyza trifolii (American Serpentine Leafminer); see Clark et al. (2004), Covell (1984/2005), Wagner (2005), and Spencer & Steyskal (1986).
-The fruits of Solanum spp. (nighshade species), including those of Black Nightshade, are eaten by various species of birds and mammals.
-This include such birds as the Ruffed Grouse, Wild Turkey, Eastern Meadowlark, Gray Catbird, and Swamp Sparrow; the Bird Table has a more complete list of such birds.
+The mature fruits of Solanum spp. (nightshade species), including those of Black Nightshade, are eaten by various species of birds and mammals.
+This includes such birds as the Ruffed Grouse, Wild Turkey, Eastern Meadowlark, Gray Catbird, and Swamp Sparrow; the Bird Table has a more complete list of such birds.
 Mammals that eat the fruits of these plants include the Raccoon, Striped Skunk, White-tailed Deer, and small rodents; see Martin et al. (1951/1961), Myers et al. (2004), and Hamilton (1941).
-Because the seeds in these fruits are able to pass through the digestive tracts of many animals and remain viable, they are distributed across considerable distances, introducing these plants into new areas.
+Because the seeds in these fruits are able to pass through the digestive tracts of many animals and remain viable, they are distributed across considerable distances, introducing this plant into new areas.
 The foliage of Black Nightshade is toxic and bitter, therefore it is usually avoided by mammalian herbivores (Georgia, 1913).

 Photographic Location: On the grounds of the webmaster's apartment complex in Urbana, Illinois.